yemaedahrav/Software-Engineering-Lab/README.md

 # Software-Engineering-Lab
 This repository contains the work done for the CS346 Software Engineering Laboratory Course.
-The following documents are created for creating a Paint APplication.
+The following documents are created for creating a Paint Application.

         - Software Requirement Specification
 	- Design Document
 	- Usability Document